 The type of closure system that a pair of boxing gloves use is incredibly important.
-The wrist straps not only secure the gloves to your hand, they also provide your wrist with support so that they do not buckle when your land a punch.
+The wrist straps not only secure them to your hand, they also provide your wrist with support so that they do not buckle when your land a punch.

-There are two types of closure system that boxing gloves typically use:
+There are two types of closure systems that you'll typically come across:

 Hook & Loop System: A hook and loop system often makes use of Velcro to fasten the gloves to the hand.

-These are ideal for training situations where you’re going to be taking the gloves on and off.
+These are ideal for training situations where you’re going to be taking the them on and off on a regular basis.

 That being said, they probably offer the least amount of stability, and come sometimes slide around if your hands and arms start to sweat.

-Lace Up: These are the traditional type of boxing gloves and have been used for years and years.
+Lace Up: This is the traditional type of closure system that's been used for years and years.
 Laced gloves provide the most stability and are therefore used in competitive boxing.

 These are fairly hard to get on and off, especially once you’ve got a glove on the other hand.